 • In most cases, this happens simply because you don't have the latest version of DirectX installed - so go here to download the latest version.

-• See if the game you're trying to play even works with SSF - check the compatiblity list.
+• See if the game you're trying to play even works with SSF - check the compatibility list.

 Q: Where can I download Saturn games?

 Ah, the golden question.
 Downloading games is a little tricky since the Saturn isn't exactly a popular system.
-Torrents are probably your best option.
-When in a torrent site, search using keywords like "shining force 3", "shining force iii" and such to find the game you're looking for.
+ROM sites are your only option.
+It's not a pleasant experience - get ready to get bombarded by pop-ups and confusing download pages.

 Copying Saturn games

 It's ridiculously easy to copy Saturn games.
-The CD copy feature of any burning software can easily create a working copy for Saturn emulators (I recommend Nero Burning Rom, Easy CD Creator, or FireBurner).
-However, remember that copies do not work on the actual Sega Saturn system.
+The CD copy feature of any burning software can easily create a working copy for Saturn emulators (I recommend ImgBurn; it's free).
+However remember that copies do not work on the actual Sega Saturn system.